 - LivePlanBe: LivePlanBe is our free, online education and self-management resource for people with pain.
 It's a great place to find ideas for managing anxiety, ideas for social-distancing-friendly paced activities, mindfulness and breathing strategies, and more.

-- PainWaves Podcast: Listen to this episode of the podcast called Catastrophizing: How it relates to pain and the current coronavirus pandemic.
+- Catastrophizing: How it relates to pain and the current coronavirus pandemic.
 We talk to Dr. Bronnie Lennox Thompson, a world-renowned pain educator and researcher about what catastrophizing is, how it relates to pain and the current coronavirus pandemic, and tips for how people in pain can manage catastrophic thoughts and take care of themselves during this public health emergency.
+Listen now.